-This season we have opened our new showroom and dedicated bat fittings workshop.
-Enabling us to see players during the week as well as Saturday mornings, Salix bat fittings take you into the heart of our manufacturing to make you the very best Salix bat - yours.
-This is where the magic happens...where the most advanced processes and depth of experience combine to create your dream bat.
+This season we opened our new showroom and dedicated bat fittings workshop, enabling us to see players during the week by appointment as well as during the seasonal Saturday mornings (March to September).
+Salix bat fittings take you into the heart of our manufacturing to make you the very best Salix bat - yours.

 As one of the last true bat manufacturers, we have retained our independent status and artisan attention to detail.
 Despite being a recognised brand with stockists throughout the country and overseas, we still hand make our bats incredibly intensively, individually and personally.
 But our size and experience give us unique resources of both skill and raw materials; we have huge reserves of clefts and our skilled in house processing from cleft to finish means that we can bring out the very best in each and every piece of wood.